bluesky66-dev/kibana/src/plugins/usage_collection/README.md

 #### Data Telemetry

 Not an API as such.
-However, Data Telemetry collects the usage of known patterns of indices, either via well-known index names (check the list [here](../telemetry/server/telemetry_collection/get_data_telemetry/constants.ts)) or by identifying Elastic internal `_meta` keys in the index definitions: Beats indices or `ingest-manager`'s maintained Data Streams.
+However, Data Telemetry collects the usage of known patterns of indices, either via well-known index names (check the list [here](../telemetry/server/telemetry_collection/get_data_telemetry/constants.ts)) or by identifying HyperSec internal `_meta` keys in the index definitions: Beats indices or `ingest-manager`'s maintained Data Streams.

 This collector does not report the name of the indices nor any content.
 It only provides stats about usage of known shippers/ingest tools.